shasankp000/CSE-Engineering-Notes/content/Calculus-3 stuff/Graph Theory -- Semester 3.md

 So this is our final adjacency matrix.

 ---
-## Example 2: Self loops in Adjacency Matrix
+## Example 2: Self loops and Parallel Edges in Adjacency Matrix

 Let's say that this diagram was now modified to look like this :